Actifio/ActJenkins/act-job-runworkflow/README.md

 # Building a Jenkins freestyle job that refresh an Actifio workflow

 The following is an example to build a Jenkins freestyle on Jenkins Windows server.
 The job uses a referenced parameter that dynamically queries an Actifio VDP appliance for the application types (Oracle, SQLServer, Sybase, etc).
-Based on the application type, it will dynamically populate the list of applications, ad lastly the list of workflows available.
+Based on the application type, it will dynamically populate the list of applications, and lastly the list of workflows available.

 ![image](https://user-images.githubusercontent.com/17056169/70408043-e0619a00-1a9a-11ea-9928-ce051a5b9a0b.png)